pootis-network/.github/profile/README.md

 <img src="./logo.png" align="right"/>

-Pootis Network is a group of friends, developers, and gamers running since 2011.
+Pootis Network was a group of friends, developers, and gamers running since 2011.

 We run various servers for games such as:
   - Team Fortress 2